Passing HTML Into the Page

 select 'dbr.redirect', 'sp_DBR_entry_finished';

-A HTTP GET call with return data stored in the record variable.
-Can be shown/handled in the template code.
+This involves a HTTP GET call where returned data is stored in the record variable.
+It can then be displayed or handled in the template code.

 select 'dbr.title', '';